nikodunk/roomsolar/content/solar-xantrex-kit-apartment/_index.md

     200W system payback period: $500 / $48 = 10 years until payback

-Energy prices are just too (unsustainably?) low.
-This system will not save you money.
-It will however be more valuable in the event of backup generator needs, at camping/outdoors, and of course it's just generally cool to be independent from the grid.
+In San Francisco, the payback is 10 years.
+The further south you are, or the more expensive energy is in your area, the shorter it'll be.
+This system will not save you money until after that, and even then is definitely not a "money-saver".
+It will however be more valuable in the event of backup generator needs, at camping/outdoors, and of course it's just generally cool to be independent from the grid and make your own renewable energy.